Cloud-SPAN/nerc-metagenomics01-file-directories/index.md

 Over the next two lessons we will cover the foundational skills and knowledge needed for the rest of the course.
 Once you are comfortable with these skills, we can move on to applying them to a metagenomics analysis workflow.

-In this lesson we will learn how the files and directories on your computer are structured, as well as logging onto the cloud and using the command line (also known as the shell) for the first time.
+In this lesson we will learn how the files and directories on your computer are structured, as well as logging onto the cloud and using the **command line** (also known as the **shell** and the **terminal**) for the first time.
 It is heavily based on the first lesson of our [Prenomics course](https://cloud-span.github.io/prenomics00-intro/).

 > ## Getting Started
 >
 > This lesson assumes **no prior experience** with the tools covered in the module.
 It is designed for absolute beginners.
 >
-> This lesson uses an Amazon Machine Instance (AMI).
-Your AMI will be created for you and you will be sent the log in information you will need for this lesson.
+> This lesson uses an Amazon Web Services (AWS) instance, which is a Linux virtual machine.
+Your AWS instance will be created for you and you will be sent the log in information you will need for this lesson.
 >
 > Before starting you should read the [Setup page](setup.html).
 {: .prereq}